lamoda/gonkey/README.md

 ###### queryMatches

-Checks that the GET request parameters correspond to the ones defined in the `query` paramter.
+Checks that the GET request parameters correspond to the ones defined in the `query` parameter.

 Parameters:
 - `expectedQuery` (mandatory) - a list of parameters to compare the parameter string to.
 The order of parameters is not important.